wayneych2009/web/README.md

 made some updates

-updates made on Github before rebase
+last updates made on Github before rebase